IBM-Cloud/docs/services/ContinuousDelivery/pipeline_about.md

 You can define stage environment properties that can be used in all jobs.
 For example, you could define a `TEST_URL` property that passes a single URL to deploy and test jobs in a single stage.
 The deploy job would deploy to that URL, and the test job would test the running app at the URL.

-By default in a stage, builds and deployments are triggered automatically every time changes are delivered to a project's SCM  repository.
+By default in a stage, builds and deployments are run automatically every time changes are delivered to a project's SCM  repository.
 Stages and jobs run serially; they enable flow control for your work.
 For example, you might place a test stage before a deployment stage.
 If the tests in the test stage fail, the deployment stage won't run.

 You might want tighter control of a specific stage.
 If you do not want a stage to run every time that a change occurs at its input, you can disable the capability.
 On the **INPUT** tab, in the Stage Trigger section, click **Run jobs only when this stage is run manually**.